 Since 2014, the number of citizenship applications USCIS approved has increased from 653,416 to 843,593 in 2019.
 During these six years, USCIS approved, on average, 739,980 applications for naturalization per year.

-Thankfully, the number of naturalizations has remained strong despite the Trump Administration’s crusade against other forms of legal immigration—like asylum, refugee resettlement, and the Deferred Action for Childhood Arrivals (“DACA”) program—and overall immigration enforcement crackdown.
+Naturalizations have remained strong despite the Trump administration’s crusade against other forms of legal immigration — like asylum, refugee resettlement, and the Deferred Action for Childhood Arrivals (DACA) program — and overall immigration enforcement crackdown.
 In fact, in 2019, the number of green card holders who became naturalized citizens reached its highest level in a decade.
-This was its fourth-highest level since 1907, the earliest year for which immigration data is available.

 As USCIS approvals of Citizenship by Naturalization applications increased, so did denials.
 From 2014 to 2019, the number of naturalization applications that USCIS denied increased from 66,767 to 97,789.
 In the first quarter of 2015, USCIS decided (i.e., either approved or denied) 33.16% of total applications pending and newly received that quarter.
 That figure fell to just 23.52% by the first quarter of 2019.